AvePoint/cloud-api/docs/elements/baseline-management/query-create-baseline-job-report-detail.md

         {
-            "source": "Intune", // The source of the configuration "configuration": "DeviceCompliancePolicies > MacOSCompliancePolicy", // The name of the configuration "status": "Successful", // The status of the configuration retrieval action.
-            "details": null // The detailed information to be displayed when a configuration is failed to be retrieved.
+            "source": "Intune", // The source of the configuration "configuration": "DeviceCompliancePolicies > MacOSCompliancePolicy", // The name of the configuration "status": "Successful", // The status of the configuration retrieval action "details": null // The detailed information to be displayed when a configuration fails to be retrieved },
-        },
         {
             "source": "Intune",